LOS-ESSnet/Paris-Hackathon/tracks/produce-track.md

-# LOS Paris Hackathon: “Produce” track #
+# LOS Paris Hackathon: “Produce” track

 The “Produce” track is about creating statistical linked data (or metadata).
 It will start Monday at 2PM and end on Wedenesday evening.

 ## Activities

-Non limitative list of possible activities during the hackathon:
+Here is a non-limitative list of possible activities during the hackathon:
   * Create RDF data sets;
   * Create metadata for a data set (for example: description, provenance, etc.) and attach the metadata to the data;
   * Evaluate or test software packages or high-level tools.

+In order to prepare for this track, it is recommended that the participants get familiar with the [Data Cube](https://www.w3.org/TR/vocab-data-cube/) W3C Recommendation.

 ## Agenda